IT Consulting Rates in the UK: 2021 Overview

 Some businesses prefer hiring software developers for the project directly, others seek help with professional IT consultancies.
 Both of these approaches are totally fine as long as you get what you need, i.e. high-quality software that meets your business requirements.

 For example, a professional IT consultant can compensate for the lack of internal tech expertise and project management skills.

 If you are at the crossroads and can’t decide if IT consulting would be the right option for you, think about it from the standpoint of the cost-benefit ratio.

-IT consultants usually provide expert advice and guidance in case the organisation lacks the required tech expertise in-house.
+IT consultants usually provide expert advice and guidance in case the organization lacks the required tech expertise in-house.
 They can help a company develop and implement a successful IT strategy or lead its digital transformation initiative.

 Typical responsibilities of an IT consultant include:

-- They work closely with the clients to translate their business requirements into technical specs and align them with the organisation’s strategy.
+- They work closely with the clients to translate their business requirements into technical specs and align them with the organization’s strategy.

 - They help assess potential vendors and get the required resources on board.
 IT consultants also ensure the in-house team is easily integrated with external developers from an agency.

 - They define the scope of the project together with the vendor and voice its requirements.
 IT consultant also assist with preparing cost estimates in order to assure the costs are allocated appropriately.

 - They make sure the requirements and deadlines are met by the vendor’s team.

 - They keep the clients up to date with the development process by documenting the progress and presenting reports.

-Generally speaking, IT consultants can act as recruitment advisors, product/project managers, or even C-level executives.
+Generally speaking, IT consultants can act as hiring advisors, product/project managers, or even C-level executives.
 Yet, this doesn’t mean they can substitute the listed in-house specialists completely.